WlFranzi/PROmodoro/README.md

 # PROmodoro
-homemade pomodoro script for internal use
+homemade pomodoro script for PRO use